-At the same time, other perpetrators threw Molotov cocktails at the Ianos bookstore, across the street from the Marfin Bank.
-The store was also destroyed by the fire, but since it was closed, there were no victims from that arson.
+At the same time, other perpetrators threw Molotov cocktails at the Ianos bookstore across the street from the Marfin Bank.
+The store was also destroyed by the fire, but since it was closed, there were no casualties.

 The anonymous letter and trial

-A trial was held two days before the first anniversary of the Marfin Bank arson, after police had received an anonymous letter naming three people who allegedly carried out the attack.
+A trial was held two days prior to the first anniversary of the Marfin Bank arson after police had received an anonymous letter naming three potential perpetrators of the attack.